 3 Times World Boxing Champion

-Michelle Sutcliffe from Leeds was the first professional British Boxing Board of Control licensed boxer to win a world title.
+Michelle Sutcliffe world champion was Leeds first professional British Boxing Board of Control licensed boxer to win a world title.
 The title fight was in the Leeds town hall in February 2000.

 Since Michelle began her career, she has gone onto achieve much success with 28 fights in Thai Boxing, Kick-boxing and Professional Boxing.
-She was the 2nd lady ever to be granted her professional boxing fighters license by the BBBofC – Jane Couch being the 1st.
+Most noteworthy, she was the 2nd lady ever to be granted her professional boxing fighters license by the BBBofC – Jane Couch being the 1st.

-Furthermore, Michelle was the first lady to win the BBC North Sports award in 1999.
-Michelle was also the first British professional boxer to compete in South Korea.
-She accomplished all this after starting late in her sporting career at 26 years old and with no previous sporting background.
+Above all, Michelle was the first lady to win the BBC North Sports award in 1999.
+Even more, Michelle was the first British professional boxer to compete in South Korea.
+Another point, she accomplished all this after starting late in her sporting career at 26 years old and with no previous sporting background.

-Throughout Michelle Sutcliffe’s illustrious career she was to beat many quality opponents.
+Michelle Sutcliffe world champion had an illustrious career, beating many quality opponents.
 Most of them had a great deal more experience than herself.

 Early fights for Michelle were of a duration between 3 and 5 rounds, with all her world title fights at 10 rounds.
 Michelle’s Professional Boxing career really began to excel after she fought the renowned Thai Boxer, Mary Hart, who went onto to win world titles in Thai boxing.
 Michelle stopped Mary in the fourth round to win the vacant British professional Bantamweight Thai Boxing title and a 9th straight win in Thai Boxing.